View all categories

 Fortunately, the answer is ‘yes’!

-In addition to Relizen, women may also choose to explore other over-the-counter supplemental options to manage hot flashes, such as black cohosh, red clover, wild yam, soy, DHEA, flax seed or evening primrose – however, clinical data is limited regarding the efficacy of these supplements.14, 15
+In addition to Thermella, women may also choose to explore alternatives to hormone therapy for managing menopause symptoms like hot flashes, such as black cohosh, red clover, wild yam, soy, DHEA, flax seed or evening primrose – however, clinical data is limited regarding the efficacy of these supplements.14, 15

 We strongly recommend checking-in with your healthcare provider first before incorporating any of these supplements into your daily routine, as some may be considered to be phytoestrogens, which could have hormonal impacts in the body.